L2R: Low-Rank and Lipschitz-Controlled Routing for Mixture-of-Experts: Experiments

 We further evaluate \method{} on a vision MoE system by training a ViT-S~\cite{deit} backbone on ImageNet-1K~\cite{russakovsky2015imagenet} \emph{from scratch} for 300 epochs.
 We follow a standard ViT-S recipe with batch size 512 and apply MoE to the last 4 Transformer blocks.
 Unless stated otherwise, we use $N{=}16$ experts with top-$k{=}2$ sparse activation, and train with only the load-balancing auxiliary loss ($\lambda_{\mathrm{bal}}{=}0.01$).
 For \method{}, we set rank $r{=}2$ and multi-anchor heads $H{=}4$, and reuse the same SIPS hyperparameters as in the LLM setting ($\gamma{=}1$, $\beta{=}1$, $p{=}4$).
 All runs are conducted on $4\times$ A100 GPUs.
 Detailed configurations are summarized in Appendix~\ref{sec:appendix_vit_config}.

 \paragraph{Performance on ImageNet.} Table~\ref{tab:imagenet-vit-s} reports ImageNet results. \method{} achieves the best performance, confirming that L2R with the proposed SIPS transfers effectively to vision MoE training.
 Notably, X-MoE~\cite{chi2022on} slightly underperforms the Linear router in this setting, whereas L2R variants yield consistent gains, suggesting that improving {routing geometry} is beneficial beyond the language domain.

-\paragraph{Ablation on Routing Rank $r$.} Table~\ref{tab:ablation_rank_vit} varies the routing rank with fixed $H{=}4$.
-Consistent with the LLM results, we find that ultra-low rank is sufficient: $r{=}2$ performs best, while increasing rank to $8$ or $32$ degrades accuracy.
-This supports the same geometric conclusion that enlarging the routing space can reintroduce concentration effects and reduce angular separability, weakening expert discrimination even in vision settings.
+Additional ablations on routing rank and multi-anchor heads are provided in Appendix~\ref{app:imagenet_ablation}.